Six Media Conglomerates: Mainstream Media’s Sensational Quest for Attention- Part 1

 Mainstream Media and American Society

-The United States of America and its Constitution stand at the forefront of global democracy, self-government, human rights and as a leader in economic, social, environmental and racial progress.
-The freedoms that Americans enjoy allow for the population to grow, thrive and flourish in the modern, technological world, away from the archaic social and political systems of the past.
-The freedom of speech to express an opinion without the threat of arrest or punishment stood as radical and relatively untested upon their proposal during the inception of America, but today, represents a fundamental principle for any industrial, Western, democratic society.
+The United States of America and its Constitution stand at the forefront of global democracy, self-government, human rights, and as a leader in economic, social, environmental and racial progress.
+The freedoms that Americans enjoy allow for the population to grow, thrive, and flourish in the modern, technological world, away from the archaic social and political systems of the past.
+The freedom of speech to express an opinion without the threat of arrest or punishment stood as radical and relatively untested upon their proposal during the inception of America; but today, these rights represent fundamental principles for any industrial, Western, democratic society.

-The freedom of religion and the right of the population to peaceably assemble against government or corporate corruption provide the foundation for American citizens to live freely and express themselves in their own unique and individual way.
-Without these core freedoms and without a strong Constitution, the United States sits as a nation susceptible to despots and authoritarians that rule by force and aggression, as logic, reason, rationality, and democracy carry little weight in a society that values conformity and dissemination of ignorance over individual freedom, knowledge and truth.
+The freedom of religion and the right of the population to peaceably assemble against the government or corporate corruption, provide the foundation for American citizens to live freely and express themselves in their own unique and individual way.
+Without these core freedoms, and without a strong Constitution, the United States sits as a nation susceptible to despots and authoritarians that rule by force and aggression, as logic, reason, rationality, and democracy carry little weight in a society that values conformity and dissemination of ignorance over individual freedom, knowledge, and truth.

-For a democracy to exist, for the United States of America to function as the free, democratic-republic established within the Constitution and Bill of Rights, the press must remain independent, not beholden to the interests and ideas from those that pay the most censor and silence unwanted opinions, or those who exile certain positions that contradict the pre-selected narrative of advertisers or the government, who steer the public discussion away from uncomfortable truths that may interfere with their profits and towards the more politically charged and emotional topics that excite the news media viewers mood and alters their behavior towards one of consumption in order to satisfy their excited minds.
+For a democracy to exist, for the United States of America to function as the free, democratic-republic established within the Constitution and Bill of Rights, the press must remain independent.
+Not beholden to the interests and ideas from those that pay the most to censor and silence unwanted opinions, or those who express certain positions that contradict the pre-selected narrative of advertisers or the government.
+Advertisers steer the public discussion away from uncomfortable truths that may interfere with their profits and towards the more politically charged and emotional topics that excite the news media viewer’s mood and alters their behavior towards one of consumption in order to satisfy their excited minds.

-In todays society, the old mainstream medias, as well as the new social medias, business model, favors sensationalism and extremism, half-truths and lies, distortion and manipulation of the truth, and profits from advertising revenue, over the original press freedom, authority-checking and public informing purpose of the press established within the First Amendment.
-This private revenue generating, press conformity to the status quo, submission to the established corporate or government agenda, drives a wedge between members of society, bottles up the publics anger, resentments and fears, and then sells that emotion back to them through conveniently placed advertisements intertwined with socially and politically charged news stories that often turn out to be inaccurate or false.
+In today’s society, the old mainstream media, as well as the new social media, business model and marketing message, favors sensationalism and extremism, half-truths and lies, distortion and manipulation of the truth, and profits from advertising revenue, over the original press freedom, authority-checking and public informing purpose of the press established within the First Amendment.
+This private revenue-generating, press conformity to the status quo, submission to the established corporate or government agenda, drives a wedge between members of society, bottles up the publics anger, resentments and fears, and then sells that emotion back to them through conveniently placed advertisements intertwined with socially and politically charged news stories that often turn out to be inaccurate or false.

-The modern news media favors stories with emotional appeals rather than objective facts in order to solidify their viewers beliefs- and their disbeliefs- which allows advertisers to carefully select the types of audiences that will generate the most profit.
-This type of news media viewer selection by advertisers and propaganda by news organizations that craft a partisan and ideological narrative through stories with an established set of beliefs, allows confirmation bias to form and echo chambers to develop, where incorrect ideas and false stories are no longer challenged from journalists or the public, but rather, allowed to grow, mislead and distort public opinion, which leads to a loss of diversity of opinion, and, more subtly, the loss of freedom of speech.
+The modern news media favors stories with emotional appeals rather than objective facts in order to solidify their viewer’s ideological beliefs- and their disbeliefs- which allows advertisers to carefully select the types of audiences that will generate the most profit.
+This type of news media viewer selection by advertisers, and propaganda by news organizations that craft a partisan and ideological narrative through stories with an established set of beliefs, allow confirmation bias to form and echo chambers to develop, where incorrect ideas and false stories are no longer challenged from journalists or the public, but rather, allowed to grow, mislead, and distort public opinion, which leads to a loss of diversity of opinion, and, more subtly, the loss of freedom of speech.

 Is the United States more dangerous than a totalitarian state in the sense that we allow dissenting opinions in the public mainstream media sphere of influence, so long as these dissenting opinions do not interfere with the opinions of the corporate executives and government elites that control the media, in order to give the illusion of First Amendment protected free speech?

-There is no such thing as freedom of speech without diversity of opinion; when freedom exists within static, concrete, ideological, dogmatic, and pre-defined confines of socially and politically accepted opinion, then there can be no freedom of speech nor of self-expression.
-But as the United States government and society-at-large continually attempt to monetize every aspect of life in this free democracy, the rights and freedoms of American citizens takes secondhand significance to the profits of powerful industries that exploit the environment and the ignorance of the public on matters that affect us all on a fundamental, societal and cultural level.
+There is no such thing as freedom of speech without diversity of opinion.
+When freedom exists within static, concrete, ideological, dogmatic, and pre-defined confines of socially and politically accepted opinion, then there can be no freedom of speech nor of self-expression.
+But as the United States government and society-at-large continually attempt to monetize every aspect of life in this free democracy, the rights and freedoms of American citizens takes secondhand significance to the profits of powerful industries that pollute the environment and exploit the ignorance of the public on matters that affect us all on a fundamental, societal, and cultural level.

 Freedom of conscience, of education, of speech, of assembly are among the very fundamentals of democracy and all of them would be nullified should freedom of the press ever be successfully challenged.Franklin D. Roosevelt

-The mainstream media press corps requires government access in order to receive profit.
-This creates a symbiotic, rather than a combative and authority checking, relationship between the government and the press.
-The government gains a free marketing platform, while the press receives access to government officials.
-This relationship exists as long as the press do not overstep their boundaries with questions and stories that threaten or challenge the official government narrative.
-Even in todays chaotic media environment, the press must remain dormant and docile on issues of national importance in order to prolong their cozy relationship with the government, which represents a large source of revenue for the media, as issues of national importance attract national viewership.
+The mainstream media press corps require government access in order to receive profit.
+This creates a symbiotic- rather than a combative and authority checking- relationship between the government and the press.
+The government gains a free marketing platform through the media, while the press receives access to government officials.
+This relationship exists as long as the press does not overstep its boundaries with questions and stories that threaten or challenge the official government narrative.
+Even in today’s chaotic media environment, the press must remain dormant and docile on issues of national importance in order to prolong their cozy relationship with the government, which represents a large source of revenue for the media, as issues of national importance attract national viewership.

 Our liberty depends on the freedom of the press and that cannot be limited without being lost.Thomas Jefferson